Get-GPRegistryValue

 Specifies the registry key for which this cmdlet gets the registry-based policy setting.
 For

-instance: HKLM\Software\Policies\Microsoft\Windows NT\DNSClient
+instance: HKLM\Software\Policies\Microsoft\Windows NT\DNSClient.

 The key must be in one of the two following registry hives: